-9 What are the special considerations for unsolicited transactions for public companies?
+11 What are the special considerations for unsolicited transactions for public companies?

 Hostile takeovers are rare in Turkey.
 Examples mainly include family feuds (which do not necessarily follow the formalities of a regular takeover process and often involve protracted litigation).
 This is primarily because many public companies in Turkey have low public float percentages and majority ownership is concentrated in the hands of one or a small number of (usually related) shareholders, making it impractical to launch hostile takeovers.
-In any case, Turkish law does not specifically govern hostile transactions although voluntary tender offers and squeeze-out transactions are permitted and their procedures are regulated (see questions 12 and 14).
+In any case, Turkish law does not specifically govern hostile transactions although voluntary tender offers and squeeze-out transactions are permitted and their procedures are regulated.